crajcan/the_rust_programming_language/notes.md

 `#iter_mut`: produces an iterator that lets us iterate over mutable references, requires the collection we begin with is mutable.
 `#into_iter`: Moves ownership and returns owned values.

 _Iterator adapters_ allow you to change iterators into different kinds of iterators.
-Because iterators are lazy, you have to call a _consuming adapter_ at to get the restuls from calls to _iterator adapters_.
+Because iterators are lazy, you have to call a _consuming adapter_ at to get the results from calls to _iterator adapters_.

 ```
 let v1: Vec<i32> = vec![1,2,3];